-- 1. Contractor shall provide 6 in. by 6 in. bond breaker (coating coupon) on concrete surface for each 20,000-sq. ft., or fraction thereof, of coating to be placed as directed by Engineer/Architect and manufacturer.
-Dimensionally locate coupon for easy removal.
-Coordinate with manufacturer and testing agency. - 2.
+- 1. Contractor shall provide 6 in. by 6 in. bond breaker (coating coupon) on concrete surface for each 25,000 sq ft, or fraction thereof, of coating to be placed as directed by Engineer/Architect and manufacturer.
+Dimensionally locate coupon for easy removal. - 2.
 Contractor shall assist Testing Agency in removing coating coupons from concrete surface at completion of manufacturer-specified cure period.
 Contractor shall repair coupon area per coating manufacturer's instructions. - 3.
 Testing Agency shall determine dry mil thickness of completed Traffic Coating System, including bond breaker.
 Take 9 readings (minimum), 3 by 3 pattern at 2 in. on center.
 No reading shall be taken closer than 1 in. from coupon edge.
 Report individual readings and overall coating system average to Engineer/Architect.
-Readings shall be made with micrometer or optical comparator.
+Readings shall be made with micrometer or optical comparator. - F. Adhesion Testing (ongoing testing during installation): - 1.
+Perform three (3) adhesion pull -off tests in accordance with ASTM D7234, Standard Test Method for Pull-Off Strength of Coatings on Concrete Using Portable Adhesion Testers. - a.
+Perform testing for every [25,000 sf, 40,000 sf, Other]. - b.
+The average of the tests shall be 200 psi or greater with no intercoat delamination within the new system. - c.
+Areas not meeting minimum pull-off strength requirements shall have additional testing required at areas selected by Architect/Engineer. - d.
+Areas not meeting minimum pull-off strength will be considered rejected and will be replaced at no cost to the Owner.